 Use your Task Manager to see if there’s anything you can close.
 Maybe then you can run the Windows disk check.

 Use Safe Mode

 Another possibility is that Windows is using your drive.
-You can get around this by agreeing to let CHKDSK run on the next startup.
+You can get around this by agreeing to schedule CHKDSK so it runs on the next startup.
 If you see this prompt and want to check your disk the next time you start up, type Y here:

 If you’ve restarted but still can’t run CHKDSK, go to Advanced Options in Safe Mode.
 Repeatedly tap F8 at Startup to access these options.

 You can also get to the advanced options from your desktop by following these steps:

 Go to Settings and select Update & Security Options.

 You will now go straight to the Advanced Startup options, where you can run the Command Prompt and execute CHKDSK in cmd on the Windows drive without issue.

 One way to avoid these obstacles is to use an all-in-one maintenance program.
 AVG TuneUp knows the right time to scan your hard drive with CHKDSK, so you don’t have to bother with advanced settings.
 It also covers everything from clearing the browser cache to deleting junk files.